G3rste/vsvillage/README.md

 VS Village is an attempt to bring a village system right into Vintage Story.
 It introduces a wide variety of villagers, each of them with different day time routines.
 There are __soldiers__ who defend the village, __farmers__ who will watch the field, __shepherds__ that will take care of cattle, and a small selection of other professions.
 Each of these villagers will need a __workstation__ and a __place to sleep__ at night.

-## Village Generator

-This mod comes with its own simple village generation system.
-The approach we follow in this mod to generate a village is simple yet powerful.
-Due to its simplicity however it comes with a couple of drawbacks that hopefully become clear when talking about its functionality.\
-To generate a village during worldgen or via command (try `/genvillage`), a grid system is used which operates as follows:

 <style type="text/css">
 .table  {border-collapse:collapse;border-width:0px;}
 .row{border-color:black;border-style:solid;border-width:0px;}